 The currency is the EURO.
-WiFi is great throughout the city.
+WiFi is excellent throughout the city.
 Credit cards are accepted everywhere, but, this being Italy, cash is highly appreciated and often leads to big discounts.
-Cash only in the Rialto market, cafes and smaller shops.
+Cash only in the Rialto market, cafes, and smaller shops.

 Be prepared that nothing in Venice is really cheap.